sirschrockalot/ai-crm/docs/architecture/Architecture_Overview_Wholesaling_CRM.md

 - **Multi-Region**: Cross-region deployment for high availability
 - **Monitoring Alerts**: Proactive alerting for issues
 - **Rollback Strategy**: Automated rollback procedures
+- **Data Recovery**: Point-in-time recovery capabilities

 ---

-This architecture provides a solid foundation for the Presidential Digs CRM with scalability, security, and maintainability in mind.
+This architecture provides a solid foundation for the DealCycle CRM with scalability, security, and maintainability in mind.
 The multi-tenant design supports future SaaS expansion while the modular structure enables easy development and testing.
+The modern UI/UX design system ensures a professional and intuitive user experience across all devices.